Developerayo/unstack.africa/README.md

 #### Installation Guidelines
 1. Fork this repo.
-Please be sure to use the current _master_ branch as your starting point.
+Please be sure to use the current _master_ branch as your starting point:
 ```bash

    https://github.com/Developerayo/unstack.africa